balderdashy/sails-docs/reference/anatomy/masterList.md

 # policies
 ## myApp/api/policies
 ### Purpose
 This is the folder you will store your 'policy' files in.
-A policy file is a .js file that contains what is essentially express middleware.
+A policy file is a .js file that contains what is essentially express middleware for authenticating access to routes in your app.

-In your model, you can specify policies located in this folder.
-Before the model is accessed, clients will be authenticated by these policies.
+If you want to make sure only the user 'rick1983' can access 'http://prism.gov/rick1983' , this is the folder you would put that policy in.

+Flash Messgages to the client

 ### More Info